tong-ece-cmu/Unnamed-Simulator/README.md

 There are readme files and sometimes development notes for each architecture in their folder.
 Check the md files.

 All architectures adhere to RISC-V Instruction Set Architecture.

+The tests are not comprehensive, they are not suppose to be at this early stage.
+I use them to make sure the functionality I tried to implement is actually working.
+After things get serious, I will create some elaborated tests to make sure everything will work flawlessly.